Koed00/django-q/README.rst

 ~~~~~~~~~~~~~~~~~

 Django Q registers itself with the admin page to show failed and
-succesful tasks.
+successful tasks.
 From there task results can be read or deleted.
 If
-neccesary, failed tasks can be reintroduced to the queue.
+necessary, failed tasks can be reintroduced to the queue.

 Signed Tasks
 ~~~~~~~~~~~~